rkwitt/teaching/code/submission_utils/README.md

 Adjust the `--subject` argument accordingly.
 As `students_ml_summer_21_exA.p` contains all the relevant student information and link details, this allows to create automatic emails per student, notifying the student about his/her upload link.

+### Update (May 2022)

+Due to the technical inability of the university email service, I have switched to send my automatic upload/review links for students via GMAIL (using OAuth2 authentication).
+A useful resource to setup GMAIL appropriately can be found [here](https://chozinthet20602.medium.com/sending-email-with-python-using-gmail-api-33628e36306a).
+The functionality of the script above remains the same, only that there is a `--credential_file` cmdline argument now, which accepts the JSON credentials created (and downloaded) via the Google API.

 ## Setting upload folder permissions to READ_ONLY

 Use